sinantie/PLTAG/README.md

 * `options.map`		contains all the options used by the parser along with a short description
 * `results.performance`	outputs log scores, accuracy, evalb, etc., depending on whether the user is evaluating against a gold standard file (pltag inputType only)
 * `results.evalb`		contains the incremental evalb F1 scores for each word (if `evaluateIncrementalEvalb=true`)
 * `test.full-pred-gen`	contains the output of the parser per example.
-If `estimateProcDifficulty=true` then it contains syntactic surprisal scores for each word and the syntactic tree of the full sentence in the end in Common LISP format.
+If using `-d` then it contains syntactic surprisal scores for each word and the syntactic tree of the full sentence in the end in Common LISP format.
 * `time.map`		outputs logging info on the amount of time it took to parse the input dataset

 #### 3.2.3 Incremental Semantic Role Labeling: iSRL